Reckless Driving in Virginia: The Ultimate Guide:

 You can represent yourself in court to answer reckless driving charges.
 However, going to court without consulting a lawyer first is not advised.
 Reckless driving charges are different.
 Furthermore, judges and courts will treat you differently, based on the circumstances surrounding your arrest.
 Some judges might be lenient, thus giving you a reduced charge, but most will not.
 Some judges might also give you a good deal, especially if your driving record is clean.
 But why should you bet on the feelings or mood of a judge?
 Taking that approach is risky.
 Furthermore, reckless driving laws in Virginia are complex.
 If you are found guilty, you face serious penalties, which can jeopardize your future opportunities.

-Once you are convicted, it is advisable to consult a reckless driving lawyer as soon as possible.
+Once you receive a ticket or summons, it is advisable to consult a reckless driving lawyer as soon as possible.
 Experienced Virginia reckless driving attorneys will evaluate your case, prepare a defense or even negotiate with a prosecutor.
 Also, in some jurisdictions such as Fairfax County, you cannot negotiate with the judge or the authorities, without legal representation.
 Hiring a reckless driving attorney also comes with great benefits, especially if you are an out-of-state driver.
 Most courts will allow legal representation, even if the offender is not present in court.
 You will only be required to attend the court during the judgment.
 Hiring a local driving attorney will save you time, as well as travel expenses.

 Can I lose my license if I’m convicted of reckless driving?